Rocketmakers Logo

 By Briony Phillips

-With more and more people turning to entrepreneurship in the recent months, the topic of access to funding and finance has never been hotter.
-As the host and convenor of the Quarterly Investment Briefing since 2017 I have seen a gradual shift in the volume of people seeking equity funding for early stage businesses.
-And with that, I have also seen some developments in the angel investment ecosystem too.
-So I thought I’d put finger to keyboard and share a round up of all things angel investment - for those seeking funding and for those contemplating starting a group of syndicate of their own - it’s certainly an area of need for the region.
+With more and more people turning to entrepreneurship, the topic of access to funding and finance has never been hotter.
+As the host and convenor of the Quarterly Investment Briefing between 2017 and 2023, I saw a gradual shift in the volume of people seeking equity funding for early-stage businesses.
+With that, I have also seen some developments in the angel investment ecosystem.
+So I thought I’d put finger to keyboard and share a round-up of all things angel investment - for those seeking funding and for those contemplating starting a group or syndicate of their own - it’s certainly a continued area of need for the region.

 What is an angel investor?